scrollmapper/bible_databases_deuterocanonical/sources/en/_the_general_epistle_of_barnabas/_the_general_epistle_of_barnabas.md

 **[5:12]** therefore he endured even unto this.
 For God saith that the smiting of his flesh it was from them.
 When they shall smite their shepherd, then shall the sheep of the flock be scattered.

-**[5:13]** But he himself wished thus to suffer, for it was necessary that he should suffer upon the cross; for he who prophesieth about him saith, Spare my soul from the sword, and again, Drive nails into my flesh, for the synagogues of evil men have risen against me.
+**[5:13]** But he himself wished thus to suffer, for it was necessary that he should suffer upon the cross; for he who prophesieth about him saith, Spare my soul from the sword, and drive nails into my flesh, for the synagogues of evil men have risen against me.

 **[5:14]** And again he saith, Behold, I have given my back unto the scourging and my cheeks unto buffetings; my face also have I set as a hard rock.